Magento is one of the most popular platforms for your web design and development.

 Originally scheduled for November 18, 2018, three years straight after the release of Magento 2, the Magento 1 end of life has recently been officially extended.

 Magento executives have announced that the end of support for all 1. x versions will not take place before June 2020, in order to give e-merchants enough time to plan their Magento 2 migrations.

 Since its first public version launched in 2008, Magento has become the most popular electronic commerce platform in the world.
 A maximum number of e-commerce websites use it.
 Globally, around 420,000 e-shops are Magento, but less than 20,000 of them use Magento 2.

 These figures are explained by the multiple difficulties and concerns linked to migration.
-And they are perfectly founded, since Magento 2 is not just a simple facelift of Magento 1.
-Unlike previous updates to versions 1.x of Magento, version 2 is an entire reconstruction of the platform from scratch , not a patch from the previous version.
+And they are perfectly founded since Magento 2 is not just a simple facelift of Magento 1.
+Unlike previous updates to version 1. x of Magento, version 2 is an entire reconstruction of the platform from scratch, not a patch from the previous version.